Integral Probability Metrics Meet Neural Networks: The Radon-Kolmogorov-Smirnov Test: Experiments

 which is the focus in all of our experiments henceforth.
-The use of a log transform for the mean difference in \eqref{eq:opt-problem} is primarily used because we find that it leads to a greater stability with respect to the choice of learning rate (Appendix \ref{supp:sensitivity-log}).
+The log transform for the mean difference in \eqref{eq:opt-problem} is used because we find that it leads to greater stability with respect to the choice of learning rate, which we cover in Appendix \ref{supp:sensitivity-log}.
 Importantly, the choice of Lagrangian parameter $\lambda > 0$ in \eqref{eq:opt-problem} can be arbitrary, by the same rescaling argument as explained above: given any (local) optimizer $f^*$ in \eqref{eq:opt-problem}, we can simply return the mean difference over the rescaled witness \smash{$f^* / \|f^*\|_{\RTVk}$}, where \smash{$\|f^*\|_{\RTVk} = \sum_{i=1}^N |a^*_i| \|w^*_i\|_2^k$}.